ongres/stackgres/web/SITES_MERGE_PLAYBOOK.md

 protocol-relative `//sg-swagger.yaml` when baseURL is `/` (artifact preview) —
 now `relURL`, correct for every baseURL shape.

-Found while verifying, NOT fixed here: the vendored swagger-ui is a 3.x-era build and rejects the operator's OpenAPI **3.1** spec ("Unable to render this definition") — **the live stackgres.io API reference page is broken the same way**.
-Fix = vendor swagger-ui v5 (supports 3.1).
-Recorded under known gaps.
+Found while verifying: the theme's vendored swagger-ui is a 3.x-era build and rejects the operator's OpenAPI **3.1** spec ("Unable to render this definition") — **the live stackgres.io API reference page is broken the same way**.
+Fixed by vendoring swagger-ui **5.32.11** as project static overrides (`static/js/swagger-ui-bundle.js`, `static/js/swagger-ui-standalone-preset.js`, `static/css/swagger-ui.css` — shadowing the theme copies; the shortcode init API is unchanged in v5).
+The API reference renders fully again.

 ## Verified